California Court Records

 Eligible persons may be able to expunge their criminal records by petitioning the Superior Court of the county where the conviction occurred.
 To do this, petitioners begin by printing and completing the Petition for Dismissal Form for each conviction.
 Note that some counties have separate forms for this purpose.
 As such, be sure to contact the applicable court clerk to inquire about their local filing, serving guidelines, mailing address, number of copies to be submitted, etc. After this, courts typically schedule a hearing.

 Given that third-party access to sealed records is prohibited, owners of such records are within the law to claim that they have never been arrested for a crime.
-Note that law enforcement agencies during the course of their duty may be able to view and obtain copies of these records.
+Note that law enforcement agencies, during the course of their duty, may be able to view and obtain copies of these records.

 Do Sealed Records Show up In California Background Checks?

-No. Sealed criminal records in California typically do not return any match after a background check, unless the requester is a member of the law enforcement.
+No. Sealed criminal records in California typically do not return any match after a background check, unless the requester is a member of law enforcement.
 This is because sealed arrest records are automatically removed and destroyed "as a matter of right".

 Expunged criminal conviction records may still be available to certain employers and licensing agencies.
 California refers to expungement as "cleaning of records" because there is no true expunction in the state.
 The general effect of cleaning a record is to dismiss and reduce the otherwise negative impact of such records and not to completely eliminate them.